mmu-webdesign/Level4-web-term-1/HTML/html02/01-html-document.md

 <!-- end div -->

-<p class="submit-work">Exercise 10 is completed.</p>
+<p class="submit-work">Exercise 10 is not quite completed.</p>

-- Well nearly - you need to validate `exercise-10.html` as directed in the next chapter.
+- You need to validate `exercise-10.html` as directed in the next chapter.

 <h3 class="warning">Put the content in the &lt;body&gt;</h3>